This is the final chapter of a three-part blog series on ‘Leading Culture in the 2020s’.

 Some leaders will already be adept at leading culture through crises, turnaround and transformation.
 Other leaders will need to pivot their style and learn on the fly.
 The upshot of embracing this leadership challenge is you have the opportunity to become a better leader and to leave a lasting, positive imprint on your people, with the way you go about it.

-The was the conclusion a three-part blog series.
+This was the conclusion of a three-part blog series.
 Read parts one and two here:

 - Part-one: Harnessing culture to drive strategy and change in the 2020s